timacdonald/json-api/README.md

 # Coming soon...

-- [ ] Top level links - how would you modify this for a collection?
-  - [ ] decide how to handle top level keys for single and collections (static? should collections have to be extended to specify the values? or can there be static methods on the single resource for the collection?)
-- [ ] Test assertions?
 - [ ] Handle loading relations on a already in memory object with Spatie Query builder (PR)
-- [ ] Resource identifier links and meta as a new concept different to normal resource links and relationships.
 - [ ] Investigate collection count support
-- [ ] Transducers for all the looping?
 - [ ] a contract that other classes can implement to support the JSON:API spec as relationships?
 Can we have it work at a top level as well?
 Would that even make sense?
 Maybe be providing a toResponse implementation?

 # To document